MuhammadSalmanSiddiqui/Minified-Uglified-Concatenated-CSS-JS-File/README.md

 NOTE:
 ----
-Above, you will minify your html pages and save them individually into dist folder.
-You can add/del more html pages path by using && into above scripts if you have more or less than 3 html pages.
+Above, you will minimize your html pages and save them individually to the dist folder.
+You can add / delete the HTML page path if you have more or less than 3 HTML pages.

 NEXT:
 ----